What's In Store? January 2020

 L’Oréal has taken personalisation to the next level with Perso, its new 3-in-1 AI-powered beauty device.
 Launched at CES 2020, the 6.5-inch device uses a mobile app to analyse the user’s skin condition then combines this with environmental information and personal preferences to create custom formulas for skincare and later down the line, lipstick and foundation.
 The resulting blend is dispensed in a ‘perfectly portioned, single dose at the top of the device for easy, clean application’.

 Red Ant says: While L’Oréal has set new standards for personalised beauty products with Perso, what many health and beauty customers are looking for is expert advice and guidance on how to achieve the perfect look, whether it’s for a special occasion or for looking their best every day.
 That’s why leading retailers including Harrods and Boots have invested in the in-store experience, equipping beauty advisors and makeup artists with clienteling tools that allow them to match customer skin types, colour preferences and more with exactly the right products to complement their individual needs.
 Couple this with personalised aftercare including tutorials, preferred products and one-to-one communications and it’s as if your customers have access to their own makeup artist with everything at their fingertips to help them feel and look good.
-Our health and beauty clienteling app has been designed to deliver the ultimate in personalised consultation – find out more.
+Our health and beauty solutions have been designed to deliver the ultimate in personalised consultation – find out more.